 The Governance and Corporate Responsibility Committee is required to review all proposals submitted by shareholders for action at the Annual Shareholders' Meeting and recommend action by the Board with regard to each such proposal.
 The Governance and Corporate Responsibility Committee also makes recommendations to the Board regarding the size and composition of the Board, establishes procedures for the nomination process, recommends candidates for election or appointment tothe Board, recommends members and chairpersons of committees, and recommends to the Board compensation for directors, committee members, and committee chairpersons.
 This committee is also responsible for the review and assessment of the Company's goals and objectives relating to environmental, social, and governance matters.

 6. Assignment and Term of Service of the Committee Members

 The Board is responsible for the annual appointment of Committee members and Committee chairpersons.

-These Governance guidelines shall be posted on the corporation’s website and referenced in the company’s annual proxy statements.
+These Governance Guidelines are posted on the Company’s website and referenced in the Company’s annual proxy materials.

 (1) To coordinate with Related Party Transaction Policy, which is under review and will be reviewed for any material updates at the next Committee meeting

 (2) Moved from C.8 above as not a matter of "criteria".